 - Multiple authors: life of last surviving author + 70 years - Works owned by Crown: remainder of year of making + 70 years - Photograph where first owner is individual: life of author + 70 years - Photograph where first owner is corporation: remainder of year of making + 70 years.

-For situations not covered above, please refer to the Copyright Act, contact the Press's assistant editor, Editorial and Production, Carmen Tiampo, at tiampo@ubcpress.ca, or see one of the works listed under "Additional Resources" below.
+For situations not covered above, please refer to the Copyright Act, contact your acquisitions editor, or see one of the works listed under "Additional Resources" below.
 You could also speak to the copyright office at your university.

 Fair Dealing